b49-clouddevops/docker/README.md

 * ENTRYPOINT should be defined when using the container as an executable.
 * CMD should be used as a way of defining default arguments for an ENTRYPOINT command or for executing an ad-hoc command in a container.
 * CMD will be overridden when running the container with alternative arguments.

+### How to tag an imageName during build ?

+docker build -t docker.io/sanraman/cart:v1 .

+### How to tag an existing image ?

+docker tag docker.io/sanraman/